lildtools/ldt-logger/README.md

 ## About

-Lightweight logger for terminals from [LilDworks](https://www.lildworks.hu).

-For further information, please visit the [Official Site](https://www.lildworks.hu/lildtools/ldt-logger/about.html).
+Lightweight logger for terminals from [LilDworks](https://www.lildworks.hu), for further information, please visit the [Official Site](https://www.lildworks.hu/lildtools/ldt-logger/about.html).

 ### Reference Documentation